 In April 2007, the Company approved creation of an Audit Committee, separate from that established in the Corporations Law.
 Its functions include, among others, reviewing the reports of the external auditors as well as the Company's balance sheets, other Consolidated Financial Statements and internal systems.
 Transelec's Audit Committee is composed of four Directors, all of whom are qualified in financial matters and apply their specialized knowledge to diverse topics of interest to the Company.
-Committee members are appointed by the Board of Directors.
-The Audit Committee has held two meetings in both 2017 and 2016.
+Committee members are appointed by the Board of Directors As of September 30, 2017 and 2016, the Audit Committee has held three and two sessions, respectively.

-Notes to the Interim Consolidated Financial Statements As of June 30, 2017 and December 2016

-(Translation of financial statements originally issued in Spanish-See Note 2.1)
+Notes to the Interim Consolidated Financial Statements As of September 30, 2017 and December 2016 (Translation of financial statements originally issued in Spanish-See Note 2.1)